from small one page howto to huge articles all in one place

 DESCRIPTION

-You continue by setting all the options you want in the upcoming transfer, the most important among them is the URL itself (you can't transfer anything without a specified URL as you may have figured out yourself).
-You might want to set some callbacks as well that will be called from the library when data is available etc. curl_easy_setopt(3) is used for all this.
+You continue by setting all the options you want in the upcoming transfer, the most important among them is the URL itself (you cannot transfer anything without a specified URL).
+You might want to set some callbacks as well that are called from the library when data is available etc. For example CURLOPT_WRITEFUNCTION(3). curl_easy_setopt(3) is used for all this.

-CURLOPT_URL(3) is only option you really must set, as otherwise there can be no transfer.
-Another commonly used option is CURLOPT_VERBOSE(3) that will help you see what libcurl is doing under the hood, very useful when debugging for example.
-The curl_easy_setopt(3) man page has a full index of the over 200 available options.
+CURLOPT_URL(3) is the only option you really must set, as otherwise there can be no transfer.
+Another commonly used option is CURLOPT_VERBOSE(3) that helps you see what libcurl is doing under the hood, which is useful when debugging for example.
+The curl_easy_setopt(3) man page has a full index of the over 300 available options.

 If you at any point would like to blank all previously set options for a single easy handle, you can call curl_easy_reset(3) and you can also make a clone of an easy handle (with all its set options) using curl_easy_duphandle(3).

 When all is setup, you tell libcurl to perform the transfer using curl_easy_perform(3).
-It will then do the entire operation and won't return until it is done (successfully or not).
+It performs the entire transfer operation and does not return until it is done (successfully or not).

-After the transfer has been made, you can set new options and make another transfer, or if you're done, cleanup the session by calling curl_easy_cleanup(3).
-If you want persistent connections, you don't cleanup immediately, but instead run ahead and perform other transfers using the same easy handle.
+After the transfer has been made, you can set new options and make another transfer, or if you are done, cleanup the session by calling curl_easy_cleanup(3).
+If you want persistent connections, you do not cleanup immediately, but instead run ahead and perform other transfers using the same easy handle.

 SEE ALSO